jfmengels/blog/content/blog/configuring-eslint/index.md

 date: '2021-06-15T12:00:00.000Z'
 ---

+TODO Rename to re-configure?
+Or something that mentions "ESLint's configuration system"

+TODO Mention explicitness, and composition over inheritance?

 I have used `ESLint` extensively in the past.
 As a user, as the "ESLint configurator" for my teams, and as a rule author.

 Since then, I have had even more experience designing and creating my own static analysis tool for the [`Elm` language](https://elm-lang.org/) named [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/), which was heavily inspired by my years of working with `ESLint`.